 The completed point source EIQs, Area Source, Non-Road Mobile Source, and On-Road Mobile Source data will be retained by the state for a period of ten years and then destroyed.
 The quality assurance technical summary documents (as described in Section A6) are retained for the same period as the completed EIQs.
 These files are retained on site for two years, and then transferred to the Texas State Archives for the remainder of the retention period.
-Only the base year inventory (1990) is retained permanently in hard copy.
+Only the base year inventories (1990 for one-hour State Implementation Plans (SIPs) and 2002 for eight-hour SIPs) are retained permanently in hard copy.
 Summary and trends data is available on the TCEQ web site.